 The quality of appearance very much proclaims the image of the School.
 To give the most positive impression of our community, all pupils are expected to dress smartly and in accordance with the published dress code for their year group.
-For example, Junior girls should have their hair tied up or back at all times.
-Remember that hair for both sexes should be natural looking.
-Boys should always be clean shaven.
-Jewellery should be discreet and minimal, for example, only girls may wear earrings and then only one set of small studs in the earlobe.
+For example, Junior students should have their hair tied back at all times.
+Hair should be natural looking.
+Students must be clean shaven.
+Jewellery should be discreet and minimal, for example, only one set of small studs in the earlobe.
 For health and safety reasons, body piercings may not be worn at any time.
-Make-up may only be worn by girls in the Sixth Form and should be very discreet.
-No nail varnish should be worn.
+Make-up may only be worn in the Sixth Form and should be discreet.
+Only clear nail varnish may be worn.
 Shoes should be polished, and heels should be no higher than an inch and a half.